46OkuMen/appareden/README.md

 Now, `patched/Appareden.hdi` should be playable in English as far as you've translated.

 ### License
-This project is licensed under the Creative Commons A-NC License - see the [LICENSE.md](LICENSE.md) file for details.s.s.s...
+This project is licensed under the Creative Commons A-NC License - see the [LICENSE.md](LICENSE.md) file for details.